Robertocossack/TFM-Stylometry-Through-Plays/README.md

 # TFM-Stylometry-Through-Plays

-This project its aimed at getting some insights over the capability of classical theater authors in terms of character discrimination, and offer a description as deep as possible of this phenomena.
+This project is aimed at getting some insights over the capability of classical theater authors in terms of character discrimination, and offer a description as deep as possible of this phenomena.

 With this purpose I've made use of stylometric analysis to explore the plays of six authors in two different languages.